zachvalenta/jvns.ca/content/post/2018-01-13-rust-in-2018--way-easier-to-use-.markdown

 I feel like anything I could do in a C program, I can do in Rust.

 I really love this.
-Rust isn't my go-to language for most programming tasks (if I wanted to write a web service, I probably wouldn't personally use Rust!).
-But I feel kind of like Rust is my superhero language!
+Rust isn't my go-to language for most programming tasks (if I wanted to write a web service, I probably wouldn't personally use Rust.
+See [are we web yet](http://www.arewewebyet.org/) if you're interested in web services in Rust though!).
+I feel kind of like Rust is my superhero language!
 If I want to do some weird systemsy magical thing, I know that it'll be possible in Rust.
 Maybe not easy, but possible!